smcd253/new-world/README.md

 ## State Machine
 0. DEBUG MODE: do not enter state machine
-1. Registration
+1. Setup
 CAN: Enter name and color
 CANNOT: interact with board
-- disable callbacks for build road, build colony, roll dice, finish turn, shuffle board (send message to client) NEXT STATE: when 2 - 4 players have joined AND start game has been pressed
+- disable callbacks for build road, build colony, roll dice, finish turn, shuffle board (send message to client) NEXT STATE: start game has been pressed AND 2 - 4 players have joined
-2. Setup
-CAN: press "shuffle board", change player name and color
-CANNOT: interact with board
-- same as state 1
-NEXT STATE: "start game" pressed
-3. Placement (cycle from player 1 to player n and back again) Player i CAN: place 1 colony and 1 road
+2. Placement (cycle from player 1 to player n and back again) Player i CAN: place 1 colony and 1 road
     NEXT TURN: player i presses "Finish Turn"
 NEXT STATE: player 1 presses "Finish Turn" a 2nd time
-4. Game (cycle from player 1 to player n)
+3. Game (cycle from player 1 to player n)
 Player i CAN:
     1. Roll Dice
     CAN: press "roll dice"